DirectoryTree/Authorization/README.md

 if ($user->hasAnyRoles(['administrator', 'member', 'guest'])) {
     // This user is either an administrator, member or guest.
 } else {
-    // It looks like the user doesn't have any of these roles.
+    // The user doesn't have any of these roles.
 }
 ```